Each toe is made up of 2 or 3 small bones. These bones are small and fragile. They can break after you stub your toe or

 More severe injuries that require casting, reduction, or surgery will take time to heal, possibly 6 to 8 weeks.

 Follow up with your provider 1 to 2 weeks after your injury.
-Based on the severity, your provider may want to see you more than once.
+If the injury is severe, your provider may want to see you more than once.

 When to Call the Doctor